francis94c/og-tags/README.md

 $config["og_image:width"]      = "300";
 $config["og_image:height"]     = "300";
 ```
 All key names must be prefixed with 'og_'.
-Data type check doesn't apply when using this method.
+Only scalar data type check applies to all elements here.

 #### `og_image($url)` ####
 ```php